310mc/https-310mc.github.io-tl/source/_posts/feature_scout/a_raininja_day_to_convey.md

 Not to mention how nice the weather feels the next day.
 It makes it worthwhile.

-Also, my partners Peachy and Thunder absolutely love the rain, so I can play with them outside on those days!
+Also, my partners Momocchi and Thunder absolutely love the rain, so I can play with them outside on those days!
 {% endbubble %}

 {% bubble Midori serious %}